-Detecting climate change with remote sensing instruments, providing state-of-the-art surveillance imagery for security and defense, or getting the most out of medical imagers requires excellent knowledge of the sensor's performance.
+Detecting climate variation with remote sensing instruments, providing state-of-the-art surveillance imagery for security and defense, or getting the most out of medical imagers requires excellent knowledge of the sensor's performance.
 One of the challenges faced by scientists and engineers developing these instruments is effectively evaluating their performance.
 To address this challenge, we are developing the Hyperspectral Image Projector (HIP).
 The HIP will enable performance evaluation of cameras and other imaging instruments using realistic scenes.

 Remote sensing instruments and medical imagers are designed to take images composed of many spectral bands, not just the minimum red, green, and blue components used by common digital cameras.
 These images are referred to as hyperspectral because each pixel contains information for hundreds or thousands of narrow spectral bands.
 The purpose of the Hyperspectral Image Projector (HIP) is to enable scientists to project hyperspectral images into sensors, simulating realistic scenes both spectrally and spatially, for performance testing and evaluation of the sensor instruments in the laboratory.